 Ged O'Connor was named head women's soccer coach at Saint Leo University in March 2006 after serving as an assistant coach for the Lions for four seasons.
-In eight seasons at the helm, he has a combined record of 89-48-9 and led Saint Leo to four NCAA Tournament (2006-2009) appearances and an SSC Tournament Championship in 2008 and 2011.
-Now in his ninth season, O'Connor has led the Lions to new heights, including their highest national ranking in program history, as well as the Lions' first SSC regular season championship title.
+In 10 seasons at the helm, he has a combined record of 96-56-11 and led Saint Leo to six NCAA Tournament (2006-2009, 2011, 2014) appearances and an SSC Tournament Championship in 2008 and 2011.
+Now in his 10th season, O'Connor has led the Lions to new heights, including their highest national ranking in program history, as well as the Lions' first SSC regular season championship title.

 The Lions got back to their winning ways under the guidance of O’Connor during the 2013 season, finishing the year with a 10-7 mark and producing a four-game win streak during the heart of their conference play.
 The team excelled offensively, scoring an impressive 57 goals and recording 43 assists on the season.
 In addition, the team earned several accolades for their performance throughout the season, including three NSCAA All-Region Selections, one NSCAA DII All-America Selection, one Daktronics Division II All-America Selection, one Daktronics All-Region Selection, three All-SSC Selections, and the Sunshine State Conference's Player of the Year, Offensive Player of the Year, and Freshman of the Year.
 Arielle Kabangu, the Lions’ freshman standout forward, also led the nation in goals scored (22), becoming the statistical champion for all of Division II.

 Fresh off an NCAA post-season tourament appearance, the 2012 season was a rebuilding time for O'Connor's teams.
 After losing eight solid seniors from the 2011 squad, O'Connor brought in eleven newcomers to help rebuild the program and grow in the longtime tradition of excellence.